-International journal of Contemporary Urban Affairs (IJCUA) is dedicated to following best practices on ethical matters, errors and retractions.
+Journal of Contemporary Urban Affairs (JCUA) is dedicated to following best practices on ethical matters, errors and retractions.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
-Any kind of unethical behavior is not acceptable, and the International journal of Contemporary Urban Affairs (IJCUA) does not tolerate plagiarism in any form.
-Authors submitting articles to the International journal of Contemporary Urban Affairs (IJCUA) affirm that manuscript contents are original.
+Any kind of unethical behavior is not acceptable, and the journal of Contemporary Urban Affairs (JCUA) does not tolerate plagiarism in any form.
+Authors submitting articles to the journal of Contemporary Urban Affairs (JCUA) affirm that manuscript contents are original.
 Furthermore, they warrant that their article has neither been published elsewhere in any language fully or partly, nor is it under review for publication anywhere.

 The following duties outlined for editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors.

 The editor of the journal is responsible for deciding which of the articles submitted to the journal should be published.
 The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor may confer with other editors or reviewers in making this decision.